 "Cannabis Facility" means a premises used for growing, producing, testing, destroying, storing ,packaging , distributing or otherwise made ready for sale and/or shipping of Cannabis, or Cannabis Products , in accordance with the provisions of a license issued by Health Canada, as may be amended from time to time, but shall not mean a Cannabis retail outlet operated by the Province of Ontario and does not include any property which is not licensed by Health Canada and on which Cannabis is grown exclusively for legal use by the registered owner of the Property pursuant to the exemption provisions of Section 12 of the Cannabis Act S.C.
 2018, c.16 .

-"Cannabis Products" means any product for which Cannabis is one of the principal ingredients, including Cannabis Derivatives
+"Cannabis Products" means any product for which Cannabis is one of the principal ingredients, including but not limited to extracts from Cannabis such as oils and tinctures.

 (d) "Council" means the Council of the Town of Niagara on the Lake

-e.
-Zones nterprise or Light
+(e) “ Industrial Use” means those Zones of the Town designated Enterprise or Light Industrial

 (f) "Medical Cannabis" means Cannabis for which a prescription has been issued by a medical practitioner in accordance with the Health Canada regulations for Medical Cannabis;

-{i) "Municipality" means The Corporation of the Municipality of Leamington.
+.

 (g) "Non-Medical Cannabis" means Cannabis or Cannabis Products for which a prescription has not been issued by a medical practitioner in accordance with the Health Canada regulations for Medical Cannabis;

-(h) "Noxious Odour" means an odour from emanating from a Cannabis Facility that is either (i) (ii)persistent or (iii) continuous and is likely to interfere with the ordinary enjoyment or the economic viability of other property in the vicinity of the Cannabis Facility;
+(h) "Noxious Odour" means an odour from emanating from a Cannabis Facility that is either (i) repetitive without regard to frequency , (ii)persistent or (iii) continuous and is likely to interfere with the ordinary enjoyment or the economic viability of other property in the vicinity of the Cannabis Facility;

-(i) "Odour Abatement Protocol" means the combination of methods, practices, equipment and technologies designed for the purpose of eliminating the emission and emanation of Noxious Odours from the Premises to any other property;
+(i) "Odour Abatement Protocol" means the combination of methods, practices, equipment and technologies designed for the purpose of preventing the emission and emanation of Noxious Odours from the Premises to any other property including by way of example and not limitation the use of a carbon filtration system ;

-(j) "Part I Cannabis Facility" means a Cannabis Facility for which the Municipality has received notice as a term of the application to Health Canada;
+(j) "Part I Cannabis Facility" means a Cannabis Facility for which the Town has received notice as a term of the application to Health Canada;

 (k) Part II Cannabis Facility" means a Cannabis Facility that is not a Part I Cannabis Facility including a designated grower, a micro-cultivator, a micro processor or a premises on which Cannabis is grown for or on behalf of one or more other persons than the registered owner of the premises;